cosmos/ibc/spec/ics-002-client-semantics/README.md

   can check that a particular machine has stored a particular `ConsensusState`.

 * `ClientState` is an opaque type representing the state of a client.
-  A `ClientState` must expose query functions to retrieve trusted state roots at previously verified heights and retrieve the current `ConsensusState`.
+  A `ClientState` must expose query functions to verify membership or non-membership of key-value pairs in state at particular heights and to retrieve the current `ConsensusState`.

-* `createClient`, `queryClient`, `updateClient`, `freezeClient`, and `deleteClient` function signatures are as defined in [ICS 25](../ics-025-handler-interface).
-  The function implementations are defined in this specification.

 ### Desired Properties